 “Under community choice aggregation, customer participation may not require a positive written declaration, but all customers shall be informed of their right to opt out of the community choice aggregation program.
 If no negative declaration is made by a customer, that customer shall be served through the community choice aggregation program.”

-The full text of AB 117 is available here.
+View the full text of AB 117.